-A number of datum control surveys between the CORS ARP and survey control marks are recommended to ensure suitable connection to datum and overcome the differences in datum realisation described in Section 7.2 of this Guideline.
+A number of datum control surveys between the CORS ARP and survey control marks are recommended to ensure suitable connection to datum.
 It is highly recommended that advice on survey control mark selection is sought from the organisation responsible for datum and survey control in the relevant jurisdiction.
 CORS operators should submit the measurement data, booking sheets, and any other relevant information from these datum connection surveys to the relevant jurisdiction to be included in the datum adjustment.
 Note that the survey specifications described in Sections 7.3.1 and 7.3.2 may exceed the requirements of the recommended survey practices in the associated Guidelines due to the fundamental role CORS can play in defining and improving the datum.

-Figure 12 illustrates a typical situation for connecting a CORS to GDA94 and AHD.
+Figure 12 illustrates a typical situation for connecting a CORS to the survey control network and AHD.